A Study of TSR-022 in Participants With Advanced Solid Tumors (AMBER)

 - Participants must have documented radiographic progression by RECIST version 1.1 criteria on prior anti-programmed cell death protein (PD)-1 or anti-PD-(L)1 therapy.

-- Biopsies - If a participant has had a biopsy prior to entering the 35-day screening period and within approximately 12 weeks of study treatment, that biopsy may be accepted as the Baseline fresh biopsy.
+- Biopsies -All participants enrolled must undergo a biopsy prior to study entry, and the biopsy tissue must be submitted to the central laboratory for all participants in order to determine TIM 3 expression level prior to first dose.
+If a participant has had a biopsy prior to entering the 35-day screening period and within approximately 12 weeks of study treatment, that biopsy may be accepted as the Baseline fresh biopsy.

 - History of Grade greater than or equal to (>=)3 immune-related AE with prior immunotherapy, with the exception of non-clinically significant lab abnormalities.